yunany/Compute-HV-distance-between-signals/README.md

 ## Usage

 The main script to run the experiments is `main.m` and `main_paper_examples.m`.
 In `main_paper_examples.m`, we reproduce all the examples in the paper.
-In `main.m`, shows you how to use the code for more general user-defined signals.
+In `main.m`, we show how to use the code for more general user-defined signals.

 ## License